robcog-iai/RobCoG/Documentation/MMM.md

 Create a Visual Studio project file:
 ![](Img/vs_solution_file.png)

-Open this file and find the Solution Explorer in Visual Studio, there you can build your project as in the image.
-Note: If the button is missing do the following on Windows PC:
+*Note- If the button is missing do the following on Windows PC:

 Take this file: “C:\Program Files (x86)\Epic Games\Launcher\Engine\Binaries\Win64\UnrealVersionSelector.exe”.
 And paste it into “C:\Program Files\Epic Games\UE_4.15\Engine\Binaries\Win64” then double click it.
+And if it does not build check this [side](https://docs.unrealengine.com/4.27/en-US/ProductionPipelines/DevelopmentSetup/VisualStudioSetup/)

+Open this file and find the Solution Explorer in Visual Studio, there you can build your project as in the image.

 ![](Img/vs_build.png)